DarvidTorres/mydocs/Python/Functions/Arguments.md

 - By default, function arguments are positional and must be called in the defined order.
 - When using keyword arguments, it is not necessary to follow the order of formal arguments in function definition.
+- The idea is to allow the caller to specify the argument name with values so that the caller does not need to remember the order of parameters.

 If we call arguments using the defined identifiers (names or keywords), we can change the order:
 ```Python